 A lipoprotein is any of a group of soluble proteins that combine with and transport fat or other lipids in the blood plasma (fluid).

 If your body has more cholesterol than it needs, the excess keeps circulating in your blood.
-This can cause a build up of cholesterol on the vessel lining.
+This can cause a build-up of cholesterol on the vessel lining.
 This is called plaque.
 This is why it’s called Bad Cholesterol.

-High-density lipoproteins (HDL) refers to lipoproteins that carry cholesterol from the body’s tissues to the liver.
+High-density lipoproteins (HDL) refer to lipoproteins that carry cholesterol from the body’s tissues to the liver.
 They act as cholesterol scavengers, picking up extra cholesterol in the blood and taking it back to the liver to be broken down.

 Because HDL can remove extra cholesterol from the blood and from deposits of lipid-containing plaques on the innermost layer of the wall of an artery, and transport it back to the liver for excretion or re-utilization, they are seen as “good” lipoproteins.